Yubico/webauthn-recovery-extension/README.md

 - The RP MUST be very explicit in notifying the user when recovery credentials are registered, and how many, to avoid any credentials being registered without the user's knowledge.
-If possible, the client SHOULD also display the number of backup authenticators associated with the main authenticator.
+If possible, the client SHOULD also display the number of backup authenticators associated with the primary authenticator.

 - The RP SHOULD clearly display information about registered recovery credentials, just as it does with standard credentials.
 For example, the RP